fianaVickers/Moti-PET/README.md

 - Calender
 - Motivation
 ### Well-Being
 Moti-Pet uses an emotion detection A.I model to retain emotions from a users camera.
-If any negative emotions are detected motiv-pet will help you manage the best way it knows how, whether that be promting you to take a break and play a quick game of frisbee, or walking you thrpugh wekl being exercises.
+If any negative emotions are detected motiv-pet will help you manage the best way it knows how, whether that be promting you to take a break and play a quick game of frisbee, or walking you through well being exercises.
 ### Tech Stack
 - Tkinter
 - Python